how to build a low-code MVP

 The faster you deliver your MVP, the more users and feedback you get early on.
 It gives you more time to analyze what works, solve the issues that hold you back, and attract potential investors faster than competitors.

-Low-code and no-code MVP approaches
+Low-code and No-code MVP Approaches

 Low-code should help you deliver an MVP to the market with as little resources as possible.
 At the same time, your product should have enough features to gather customer feedback and attract investors.
-Depending on the product’s scope, you can adopt one of the following approaches:

 • Multi-capability MVP.
 This approach involves creating a product with core functionality and secondary features.
 You might need to combine multiple low-code tools with manual programming, which requires more effort and resources.